pixelgrade/guides/components/footer.md

 ---
-permalink: /components/template
+permalink: /components/footer
 layout: markdown
-title: Header Component Guide
+title: Footer Component Guide
 boilerplate: https://github.com/pixelgrade/boilerplate
 ---
-This is the guide for the **Pixelgrade Header** component.
+This is the guide for the **Pixelgrade Footer** component.
 We will tackle both behaviour and technical details.

 ## What Does It Do?